 Flange joints gaskets shall be of the inside bolt circle type, unless specified otherwise, and shall comply with DIN 19565.

-Other types of gaskets shall be used with the prior approval of the
+Other types of gaskets shall be used with the prior approval of the Project Manager.

 Steel pipes

 The specification for steel pipes is given in the herewith Employer’s Requirements, Document No 6: Mechanical Works.